 Advance slides yourself

-My preferred method advance the slides in a presentation is to do it myself as I move along.
-This gives the greatest flexibility so that if I am asked a question, or I think of additional information I want to include which I initially wasn’t going to discuss, I have the freedom to do so without worrying about the progress of my slides.
-I am more focused on connecting and engaging with my audiences and don’t need to worry about my slides.
+I prefer to advance the slides in a presentation myself.
+This gives the greatest flexibility so that if I am asked a question, or I think of additional information, I have the freedom to do so without worrying about the timing of my slides.
+I am more focused on connecting and engaging with my audience.

 To manually advance slides, follow these steps: